-Miles Greiner received his Ph.D. in 1986 from MIT where he helped develop the concept of hydrodynamic resonance.
-He joined the faculty of the University of Nevada, Reno (UNR) that same year and he is currently Foundation Professor and Department Chair of Mechanical Engineering, and a Fellow of the American Society of Mechanical Engineers (ASME), and received the Lemelson Award for Innovation from the College of Engineering in 2008.
+Miles Greiner received his Ph.D. from MIT in 1986, where he helped develop the concept of hydrodynamic resonance.
+He joined the faculty at the University of Nevada, Reno (UNR) that same year, and is currently Foundation Professor of Mechanical Engineering, and a Fellow of the American Society of Mechanical Engineers (ASME).
+He received the Lemelson Award for Innovation from the College of Engineering in 2008.
 Dr. Greiner served as Mechanical Engineering Department Chair from July 2016 to June 2020, and Interim Mechanical Engineering Department Chair from July 2012 to June 2013, and August 2014 to June 2016.
 Earlier, he served as the Interim Director of the University's Renewable Energy Center July 2011 to March 2013.

 Dr. Greiner has taught graduate and undergraduate thermal science courses, engineering mathematics, and has developed innovative, low-cost methods of teaching instrumentation and experimentation.
 He received educational funding from the US Nuclear Regulatory Commission (NRC) for the enhanced development of Introduction to Combustion (ME 475/675).
 He is Principal Educator of the Graduate Certificate in Nuclear Packaging, which he developed with funding from the US Department of Energy (DOE) Packaging Certification Program (PCP).
 The PCP is currently funding him to develop a Graduate Certificate in Transportation Security and Safeguards.
 He is a co-principal educator, along with Professor Dev Chidambaram, of the University of Nevada, Reno Graduate Fellowship Program on Thermal and Material Science for Nuclear Power, funded by the NRC.
 The University of Nevada, Reno Alumni Association recognized Professor Greiner as the Outstanding College of Engineering Senior Mentor in 1989 and 2001.